jelmerk/hnswlib/RELEASING.md

 8. release the pyspark module with

-   python2.7 setup.py bdist_wheel && python2.7 -m twine upload dist/*
+   python2.7 setup.py clean --all bdist_wheel && python2.7 -m twine upload dist/*
-   python3.7 setup.py bdist_wheel && python3.7 -m twine upload dist/*
+   python3.7 setup.py clean --all bdist_wheel && python3.7 -m twine upload dist/*

 8. update the version number to the development version version in every pom to the new development version